 - Modeling of an ethic of community service that includes care for a variety of underserved populations.
-Care is provided at three different local health departments, several substance abuse treatment facilities, the Winnebago County Jail, a number of nursing homes, and two school-based health centers.
+Care is provided at three different local health departments, several substance abuse treatment facilities, the Winnebago County Jail and a number of nursing homes.

 - Developing and disseminating new knowledge to enhance the primary health care of individuals and their families through research, including peer-reviewed publications and presentations at national meetings.

 Phone: (815) 395-5805